 Your computer comes with a Software Selections CD that includes additional software that you might choose to install.
-See the About Your Software publication for a description of the additional software that comes with your computer.
+Go to Access IBM for information about installing software from the Software Selections CD.

 Access IBM

 The Access IBM program is preinstalled on your computer and is accessible from the Windows desktop.
 It provides the following: